Updated: Feb. 17th, 2020

 If you’re a wino like (let’s face it) most of us, you need to be here.
 General admission tickets are only $35 and cover the cost of all the adult beverages you can responsibly consume during the festival.
 Enjoy live music, food, entertainment, and a lovely location on the University City lake & boardwalk.
 Plus, proceeds benefit UC and Sugar Creek libraries…um, deal!

-Moo & Brew Craft Beer and Burger Festival
+Moo & Brew Craft Beer, Burger and Music Festival

-Featuring over 100 craft beers, 12 restaurants competing for the trophy + local AND national entertainment!
+Featuring craft brews from over 50 local, regional and national breweries, 12 restaurants competing for the trophy + local AND national entertainment!
 Location is at the AvidXchange Music Factory in Charlotte.
 General admission and VIP admission tickets available.
 Proceeds will benefit the Second Harvest Food Bank.
 21+ event.
+GA tix are $40 (BEER INCLUDED!)